BetterThanTomorrow/joyride/doc/api.md

   ```
 - `extension-context`: function returning the Joyride [ExtensionContext](https://code.visualstudio.com/api/references/vscode-api#ExtensionContext) instance
 - `output-channel`: function returning the Joyride [OutputChannel](https://code.visualstudio.com/api/references/vscode-api#OutputChannel) instance
-- `js-keys`: a function returning a promise that resolves to the full JS API of the provided JS object/instance.
+- `js-properties`: a function returning a sequence of the full JS API of the provided JS object/instance.
 For use instead of `cljs.core/js-keys` when it doesn't return the full API.

 Here's a snippet from the [joyride_api.cljs](../examples/.joyride/scripts/joyride_api.cljs) example.